OpenSpace/OpenSpace/support/types/README.md

 The C++ source is always the source of truth for the schema.
 When reviewing or writing a schema:

   - Verify field names match exactly - including casing (e.g. `camelCase` vs `snake_case`)
-  - Check for `constexpr` string literals that flow into JSON keys or values and use `const` accordingly
+  - Trace `constexpr std::string_view` literals and similar constants that flow directly into JSON keys or values - these must be typed as `const` rather than `string`
+  - Copy field names and values verbatim from the C++ source to the schema
   - Flag any inconsistencies between the schema and the source as bugs to be fixed in the C++, not worked around in the schema
   - Check optional fields - only fields guarded by `has_value()`, `find()`, or `value_or` with a meaningful fallback should be omitted from `required`
-  - Watch for misspellings in identifiers, string literals, and comments in the C++ source and report them
+  - Watch for and report misspellings in C++ identifiers, string literals, and comments - these indicate bugs to fix, not schema workarounds

 ## Example Base JSON Schema